BOLIVIA

 Japanese

-Currently, I am living in South America, something I never imagined.
-These days, I think, "You never know what life will bring."
+Now, I find myself living in South America—something I never imagined.
+These days, I truly feel that you never know what life has in store.

-What you think of as 'far away' on the other side of the world might feel much closer once you visit.
-Let’s leave the everyday behind and share new encounters and experiences together.
-We’ll be waiting for you on the other side of the world.
+A place you might think of as 'the other side of the world'—so far away—may feel much closer once you visit.
+Let’s leave everyday life behind and share new encounters and experiences together.
+I look forward to welcoming you on the other side of the world.

 Show more